puxxustc/muon/README.md

 ### 1. Linux ###

-install GNU Aototools, libmill according to your distribution, then:
+install GNU Autotools, libmill according to your distribution, then:

 ```bash
 autoreconf -if